wenrolland/sumcontext_Gemini_CLI_Extension/README.md

 ```bash
 /sumcontext-en Don't use bullet points, write a text instead.
 ```
-Gemini CLI Will probably ask you to confirm contradictory instructions.
+Gemini CLI will probably ask you to confirm contradictory instructions.
 Simply validate what you want and proceed.

 ## Installation for Gemini CLI